dmamills/tiny-bind/README.md

 # tiny-bind

 Fun with Object.observe!
 A simple data binding example.
+See a demo [here](http://dmamills.github.io/tiny-bind/)

 ### Usage